-Although many people think of drunk driving when thinking about DWIs, the State’s DWI laws also state that an officer can arrest a driver they believe was operating their vehicle while under the influence of a drug.
-This can include both street drugs and any prescription drug that impairs a person’s ability to drive.
+Although many people think of drunk driving when thinking about DWIs, the state laws also describe that an officer can arrest a driver they believe was operating their vehicle while under the influence of a drug.
+This can include both street drugs and any prescription medications that impairs a person’s ability to drive.

 A Bronx DWI drug lawyer could help you if you are facing allegations of driving while under the influence of drugs.
-A well-versed DWI lawyer can explain how this is considered a violation of the law and work to develop a defense to protect your freedom and ability to continue driving.
+A well-versed DWI attorney could explain how this is considered a violation of the law and work to develop a defense to protect your freedom and ability to continue driving.

 The Bronx’s Laws Concerning Drugs and DWI

 The penalties for a drug-related DWI are harsh.
 In fact, the penalties for even a first offense are misdemeanors, as opposed to alcohol-related DWI convictions which are violations.
 According to New York Vehicle and Traffic Code §1193(b), a conviction can result in a fine between $500 and $1,000, a jail term of up to one year, or both.
 In addition, the DMV must revoke a person’s driver’s license for at least six months following a conviction.
-A Bronx DWI drug lawyer could help fight these charges.
+A Bronx lawyer could help fight charges for a DWI drug offense.

 Submission to Chemical Testing

 The police can require a driver to submit to a breathalyzer test upon suspicion of drunk driving.
 However, New York Vehicle and Traffic Code §1194(2) states that an implied condition of receiving a driver’s license is that a driver also gives their consent to submit to a blood, breath, urine, or saliva test upon request from a police officer.